vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     Start reading and sending device telemetry...
     ```

     Notice the message stating **Desired Twin Property Changed:**.
-The output line that follows this message contains the desired value for the **telemetryDelay** for the device.
-This is the value that you defined in the device twin desired property.
+The lines that follow list the desired property value from the device twin and the reported property that the device communicates back to IoT hub.

 1. Notice that the Simulated Device application begins sending telemetry events to the Azure IoT Hub.

-    The telemetry events include values for `temperature`, `humidity`, `pressure`, `latitude`, and `longitude`, and should be similar to the following:
+    The telemetry messages include values for temperature, humidity, pressure, latitude, and longitude, and should be similar to the following:

     ```text
     11/6/2019 6:38:55 PM > Sending message: {"temperature":25.59094770373355,"humidity":71.17629229611545,"pressure":1019.9274696347665,"latitude":39.82133964767944,"longitude":-98.18181981142438}